x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 #### The `extensible` Attribute

 ECMASctipt 5 defines functions to query and setting extensibility of an object.
 Pass an object to `Object.isExtensible()` to determine whether it is extensible, to `Object.preventExtensions()` to make it nonextensible.
-Note that making it nonextensible only affect the object itself, and it is irreverseable..
+Note that making it nonextensible only affect the object itself, and it is irreversable.

 `Object.seal()` not only make the object nonextensible, but also make all properties nonconfigurable, that is, no properties can be added, deleted or configured. `Object.isSealed()` determines whether it is sealed.

 `Object.freeze()` locks the object down more tightly.
-It makes the object nonexistensible, and all its properties nonconfigurable and read-only.
+It makes the object nonextensible, and all its properties nonconfigurable and read-only.
 And `Object.isFrozen()` is its indicator function.

 `Object.preventExtensions()`, `Object.seal()` and `Object.freeze()` only affect the object itself, not its prototypes.
 Also, they return the modified object.